 II.
 NON-BOOK MATERIALS SELECTION

-Space and budget consideration preclude the addition of specialized journals to the collection: such specialized journals are available at special, academic and larger public libraries in the tri-county area.
-Articles from such journals are readily available through local, regional and state interlibrary loan networks in which the Library participates.
+Our library’s focus on the general reader precludes the addition of specialized journals to the collection: such specialized journals are available at special, academic and larger public libraries in the tri-county area.
+Articles from such journals are readily available through online databases and downloadable eContent platforms the library subscribes to as well as local, regional and state interlibrary loan networks in which the Library participates.

 III.
 NON-PRINT MATERIALS

 The Library shall meet both recreational and informational needs through the provision of various formats of non-print materials.
 The exact formats provided may change as patron use patterns and technology itself changes but the standards for selection shall remain constant and shall reflect the same criteria used for print materials.

 Various formats shall be provided as long as they remain useful to the public.
 Sound recordings shall consist of both music and spoken work to meet recreation, instructional and educational needs of community members of all ages and abilities.
 The following reviewing aids will be consulted as appropriate: Rolling STone.com, Pitchfork.com, Metacritic.com, Amazon.com